Traffic offence fines and demerit points

 - advise the NT Police that you want to have the case heard by a court.

 Penalties for failing to obey red and yellow traffic lights include demerit points and a fine.

 The amount you have to pay for your penalty is measured in penalty units.

-Find out more about penalty units and their value at the Department of Treasury and Finance website.
+Find out more about penalty units on the Department of the Attorney-General and Justice website.